google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 communicating with worker applications that run on the devices.

 > You do not have to use the server or worker applications;
-> see TODO for a description of a custom workflow using
-> only our `glsl-generate` and `glsl-reduce` command line tools.
+> `glsl-generate` and `glsl-reduce` can be used as stand-alone
+> command line tools, although you will need to write a script
+> that can utilize your shaders.

 You can start `glsl-server` as follows: